 Pollination is the process which plants depend on to transfer pollen grains from anther to stigma/pistil.
-It can be either cross pollination or self pollination.
-Most of the plants are bisexual/ hermaphrodite which promote self pollination.
-Is this self pollination desirable?
-What are the factors promoting cross pollination?
+It can be either cross-pollination or self-pollination.
+Most of the plants are bisexual/ hermaphrodite which promote self-pollination.
+Is this self-pollination desirable?
+What are the factors promoting cross-pollination?
 What is pollen-pistil interaction?

-- Unisexual flower: If a flower is unisexual i.e., contain only one sex either female or male, cross pollination is the only choice.
+- Unisexual flower: If a flower is unisexual i.e., contain only one sex either female or male, cross-pollination is the only choice.

 - Self-incompatibility: Incompatibility within a flower (or plant) includes self-sterility; structural barrier.
 Self-sterility means even though pollination takes place it can’t proceed to fertilization due to further pollen growth failure.
 Structural barriers include height difference between gynoecium and androecium and some structures which hinder the stigma from receiving pollen.
-These are more or less genetic mechanism.
+These are the more or less genetic mechanism.

-Events of pollen-pistil interaction proceeds as follows:
+Events of pollen-pistil interaction proceed as follows: